PowershellScripts/PowershellScripts.github.io/articles/English/Azure/Securing Azure Functions.md

  <img src="/articles/images/SecureAzFunc/Github-SecAzFunc10.png" width="600">

-If you receive **Application is not assigned to a role for the application** error, go to App Registrations >> Choose your client app >> API Permissions:
+If you receive **Application is not assigned to a role for the application** error, go to Azure Portal >> App Registrations >> Choose your client app >> API Permissions:

   <img src="/articles/images/SecureAzFunc/Github-SecAzFunc11.png" width="400">